Cmoen11/BuffBot/README.md

 # BuffBot

 This wil be a os bot for Discord.
-We're open for requests for features, please add a issue to request features.
+We're open for requests, please submit a issue to request a feature.

 ## Features